ekirving/temporal-selection/exercises/README.md

 ## Optional Extra

 Trying repeating these steps for the model with the complex demography (`-P horse.all.pop`).
+Don't forget to give the output a different name (e.g., `-o horse-MC1R-all-pop`).

 What effect did this have on the ESS for the inferred params?
 How might we improve on this?

-How do the posterior densities of the age of the allele and the selection coefficients differ from the constant population model?
+How do the posterior densities of the age of the allele, and the selection coefficients, differ from the constant population model?